MatejLeher/english-for-designers/03-case-study/Case study.md

 # Hit or miss

 ## 24KA competition
-When I was in my first year of university I signed up for a slovakian marketing competition with my friend Jan Rákosník.
+When I was in my first year of university I signed up for a slovakian **marketing competition Cirkulátor** with my friend Jan Rákosník.
 It was a unique challenge that you don&#39;t get a chance to do everyday at work.
 The rules of the competition were simple - **It will last 24 hours.** On Saturday morning (9AM) we received an email with 4 short briefs.
 The finished idea for the campaign had to be sent till the morning on the next day.

 ## Idea
 We chose to think about a marketing campaign on how to help forests in Slovakia.
 The problem was that people leave trash in nature, some of them don&#39;t go there at all and a lot of trees are cut down every year.
 We figured out a very weird solution and campaign plan.
 We wanted to base it on fake news.
 It was supposed to be a sort of Guerilla campaign.